clivemiller/pong/README.md

 Open your project

-Once in, click scenes, then sample scenes to open the pong game in the window.
+Once in, click scenes, then sample scene to open the pong game in the window.
 You can then run it in the window or build it from the file tab